botxboom/-tileconvertor-js/README.md

 # Panorama To Cubemap

-A web app which converts 360° panoramas to six cube faces and allows one to download tiles for 3 levels
+A web app which converts 360° panoramas to six cube faces and allows one to download tiles for 3 levels.
+Built on top of https://github.com/jaxry/panorama-to-cubemap

 ## Features